tripal/tripal_analysis_expression/README.md

 * **File Upload** - You may upload a file using the loader, or provide a path on the server.
 * **Analysis** - The analysis to associate the expression data with.
 * **Organism (required)** - The organism.
-* **Evidence Code** - Either up-regulated, down-regulated, or related to, depending on the experimental factor
+* **Expression Relationship** - Either up-regulated, down-regulated, or related to, depending on the experimental factor
 * **Experimental Factor** - A cvterm that describes what the p-value is measuring.
 * **Sequence Type** - The sequence ontology term name that describes the features.

 # Viewing and Downloading Data

 Loaded expression data can be viewed and downloaded by users in three places.  **Feature pages** will gain access to the Expression field (`data__gene_expression_data`).
 You can configure the appearance of this field by navigating to `Structure -> Tripal Content Type -> [Feature type (ie, mRNA)]`.
 If the expression field is not listed, press the Check for New Fields button in the upper left.
 Once the field is attached, navigate to the Manage Display tab, enable the field display, and place it to your liking.

 >![Creating and expression tripal pane for the expression field](example_files/doc_images/expression_pane.png)